antoineboquet/greek-conversion/README.md

 Initial transliterated vowels normally receive the canonical smooth breathing.
 Quantity signs (`ā`, `ĭ`, `ī`, `ŭ`, `ū`) are the exception: because they do not encode a breathing, they are rendered without an inferred one.
+The shared smooth mark is classified contextually as a breathing on an initial vowel group and as a coronis on an internal vowel.
+Greek and Beta Code preserve the coronis and the contracted crasis; transliteration omits the coronis and therefore cannot reconstruct it.

 ```ts
 import { betaCodeToGreek, convert } from "./src/mod.ts";